Angry Birds: 2009–2012: Conception and initial successors

-2013–2019: Adaptations and sequels
+2012–2019: Adaptations and sequels

 The video games received their first media adaptation in 2013 with the premiere of the animated television series Angry Birds Toons on 13 March.
-Following the series' announcement in 2012, head of animation Nick Dorra also confirmed that a feature film was in production, but would not release until after 2014.
+Following the series' announcement in 2012, head of animation Nick Dorra also confirmed that a feature film based on the Angry Birds game was in production, but would not release until after 2014.
 Rovio later announced two other animated series—Piggy Tales and Angry Birds Stella—alongside a second season of Angry Birds Toons, which were all released in 2014.

 On 16 July 2015, Rovio announced a direct sequel to the original Angry Birds game, titled Angry Birds 2, which was slated for a full release on 30 July.
 Following the sequel, the teaser trailer for The Angry Birds Movie was released, receiving negative reception.
-The Angry Birds Movie was released in theatres by Sony Pictures Releasing on 30 May 2016.
+The Angry Birds Movie was released in theatres by Sony Pictures Releasing on 20 May 2016.
 A tie-in prequel game featuring augmented reality gameplay and the film's character designs, titled Angry Birds Action!, was released for mobile devices in 2016 to promote the film's release.
 The following year, in 2017, a sequel to The Angry Birds Movie was announced, scheduled for a theatrical release on 20 September 2019.

 2019–2023: Discontinuation of legacy titles

 In 2019, several early games from the franchise—such as Angry Birds and Angry Birds Seasons—were delisted from app stores due to Rovio being unable to update them to match modern standards.
 This resulted in negative backlash, to which Rovio responded by announcing remakes of the discontinued titles.
 The first of these remakes, Rovio Classics: Angry Birds, was developed by Rovio using the Unity game engine and was released for iOS and Android on 31 March 2022.
 In February 2023, however, the remake was delisted from Google Play, whilst being renamed to Red's First Flight on the App Store.
 This was due to the remake having a negative impact on other Angry Birds games by being prioritised over them in search results.
-Rovio subsequently stated that they may reverse this decision in the future.